1. Preparations before the event

 - Industry Newsletter (applicable if your event is relevant to industry)

-- Two working days prior to the meeting, send an email to participants with meeting logistics and any other relevant information.
-This needs to be coordinated with the organiser and events team.
+- Four to two working days prior to the meeting, send an email to participants with meeting logistics and any other relevant information.
+This needs to be coordinated with the organiser and events team

 - Reminder of the meeting on the day before the meeting, or if a half-day event, then 1-2 hours before the meeting.